lauphern/final-project/README.md

-# final-project

-Time 4 time
+# Time 4 Time

+# MERN stack

-This is our awesone final project for Ironhack's bootcamp.
+Final project at Ironhack's full-stack web development bootcamp.

 In our project, you can share time with other people and accumulate time for some fun activities.
 No money involved, just time!

-For example,
-Maria offers 2 hour for her time and teach abouth how to be a better person Jen offers 1 hour for her time and teach how to cook awesome food Maria and Jen connected, talking about each other and win time for another offers and activities!
+For example, Manouk can repair bikes, so she posts an offer to teach someone how to do it in 2 hours.
+Luis is new to Amsterdam and he needs to improve his knowledge about bicycles, so he applies to Manouk's offer and waits for her approval.
+He can do so because he got 2 hours to spend when he signed up, so he can get started in the platform.
+When Manouk approves his petition, she will gain 2 hours and he will pay the same amount, both user's "time wallets" being updated.

 Features:

 We build or project with following products:

 --Backend:
-  Javascript
-  Mongo DB for database
+  JavaScript
+  Node.js, Express.js
+  MongoDB, Mongoose
-  Authentication with sessions
+  Authentication with Express sessions
   Cors
-  Express for backend routing
-  Nodemailer (we sent pretty nice emails to our collaborators) Photo upload
+  Nodemailer
+  Photo upload with Multer
 --Frontend
+  React.js, JavaScript
-  Pusher's Api for live chat with other people Frontend with react and libraries like Moment, social share, multer Bulma <3
+  Pusher's Api for live chat
+  Libraries like moment and social share
+  Bulma
   Axios (backend and frontend communications)
-  A lots of coffee and love <3

 In the app you can:
 -Publish an offer
--See open offers, author's offer profile, contact author's with live chat -Apply for an offer and notifications by email
+-See open offers, user's profile, contact other users with live chat -Apply for an offer and notifications by email
--Manage your time requests, see your dashboard, and history of petitions
+-User dashboard: history of offers, history of petitions, chat, profile, profile settings